ApurvaMithal/Segmentation-of-MRI-brain-images-for-tumor-detection/README.md

 # Apurva Mithal

-Segmentation of MRI brain images for tumor detection.
+Project Title: Segmentation of MRI brain images for tumor detection.

 Language Used: Matlab